List of Junior Eurovision Song Contest winners: Winners by language

-Since the contest began in 2003, all competing entries must be performed in an official, national or regional language language of the country they are representing.
+Since the contest began in 2003, all competing entries must be performed in an official, national or regional language of the country they are representing.
 Between 2003 and 2007, the songs could only be performed exclusively in a national language, however, they could also have a few lines in another language.
 Then, between 2008 and 2016, at least 75% of the lyrics of each song had to be in a national language, with no restrictions on the language of the remaining part of the lyrics; this was changed to at least 60% in 2017, which has been the obligation ever since.